pcal43/RetroApp/README.md

 * Click the launcher and play!

-_NOTE: RetroApp currently assumes that you have the target emulator installed in your /Applications directory and that you've configured the way you want (bios, controllers, video settings).
-Future versions could make this more seamless._
+_NOTE: RetroApp currently assumes that you have the target emulator installed in your /Applications directory and that you've configured it the way you want (bios, controllers, video settings).
+Future versions will make this process more seamless._

 ## Feedback